angie-tucker/tplinkusa-outdoor/source/use_case/uc_football.rst

 To the office
 -------------

 The distance from the stadium lighting poles to the office is about 1,200 feet and has a good line-of-sight condition.
 We can use CPE510 to build a 5GHz uplink.
-Since two of the stadium lighting poles are within 45° angle looking from the office, we can set up one CPE510 outside of the office as an access point connecting to two CPE510 on the stadium lighting poles set up as clients.
+Since two of the stadium lighting poles are within a 45° angle looking from the office, we can set up one CPE510 outside of the office as an access point connecting to two CPE510 on the stadium lighting poles set up as clients.

 .. image:: /images/uc_football_cpe.png
     :width: 80%